AivasRequiem/EberronObsidian/Інструменти ДМ/CLI/bestiary/npc/lady-illmarrow-erlw.md

       \ effects."
     "name": "Magic Resistance"
   - "desc": "Illmarrow's body turns to dust when she drops to 0 hit points, and her\
       \ equipment is left behind.
-She gains a new body after d10 days, regaining\
+She gains a new body after 1d10 days, regaining\
       \ all her hit points and becoming active again.
 The new body appears within\
       \ two hundred miles of the location at which she was destroyed."
     "name": "Rejuvenation"
 "actions":
-  - "desc": "Ranged Spell Attack: +15 to hit, range 120 ft., one creature.
-Hit:\
+  - "desc": "*Ranged Spell Attack:* +15 to hit, range 120 ft., one creature. *Hit:*\
       \ 18 (4d8) necrotic damage, and the target can't regain hit points until the\
       \ start of Illmarrow's next turn.
 If the target is undead, it also has disadvantage\
       \ on attack rolls against Illmarrow until the end of her next turn."
     "name": "Chill Touch (Cantrip)"
-  - "desc": "Melee Weapon Attack: +10 to hit, reach 5 ft., one creature.
-Hit:\
+  - "desc": "*Melee Weapon Attack:* +10 to hit, reach 5 ft., one creature. *Hit:*\
       \ 13 (3d6 + 3) slashing damage plus 10 (3d6) cold damage, and the target\
       \ must succeed on a DC 20 Constitution saving throw or be [paralyzed](Інстру\
       менти%20ДМ/CLI/rules/conditions.md#Paralyzed) for 1 minute.
 The target can repeat\